airscripts/dotfiles/README.md

 Just add or replace existing related dotfiles in order to load them up.

 ## 🤝 Contributing
-Contributions and suggestions about how to improve them is welcome!
+Contributions and suggestions about how to improve them are welcome!

 ## 💚 Support
 If you want to support my work you can do it with the links below.